urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 ## Display GPS tracks on OSM worldmap

+The experimental breadboard setup (including the gps sensor) is located on the outside windowsill of my office with a view to the southeast.
 This is a screenshot of the OSM worldmap and the gps tracks recorded over some time:

 ![OSM worldmap with LoRa 1](./node-red/node-red_osm_map_lora_2_c.png)

-The experimental setup (including the gps sensor) is located on the windowsill of my office with a view to the southeast.
 The colors of the gps tracks have the following meaning:

 - blue: *raw* positioning data from gps sensor
 - red: smoothed data by *running average*